 Do your homework

-|The IPO market is unique and deserves careful analysis.|
+|The IPO market is unique, and investing in it demands careful analysis.|

 |Number of Deals||125||128||222||275||170|

 |Proceeds Raised (US$)||$36.3B||$42.7B||$54.9B||$85.3B||$30.0B|

-|Median Deal Size (US$)||$107.9mm||$160.2mm||$124.0mm||$126.3mm||$100.0mm||$93.8mm|
+|Median Deal Size (US$)||$160.2mm||$124.0mm||$126.3mm||$100.0mm||$93.8mm|

-|Average US IPO Return*||25.1%||-9.8%||20.5%||40.8%||21.0%|
+|Average US IPO Return*||-9.8%||20.5%||40.8%||21.0%||-2.1%|

-|Renaissance IPO Index||25.4%||-16.6%||17.6%||54.3%||7.2%|
+|Renaissance IPO Index||-16.6%||17.6%||54.3%||7.2%||-8.4%|

 |Source: Renaissance Capital.
-Includes IPOs with a market cap of at least $50 million and excludes closed-end funds and SPACs.
+Includes IPOs with a market cap of at least $50 million, and excludes closed-end funds and special-purpose acquisition companies (SPACs).
 Data through 12/31/15. *Calculated as average return from offer price to 12/31 close. **Calculated as average return from first-day close to 12/31 close.|

 Publicly traded companies in the U.S., for example, are required by the Securities and Exchange Commission to disseminate financial information quarterly.
 Private companies are not required to do the same.
 Consequently, for the individual investor who does not have access to this information, it can be hard to fully assess the company’s merits as a sound investment.

-One way that you might be able to navigate the intricate IPO waters is to consider investing with a fund or manager who has the resources to obtain the necessary research for a thorough analysis.
+One way that you might be able to navigate the intricate IPO waters is to consider investing with a fund or manager who has the resources to do the necessary research for a thorough analysis.
 Large investors like Fidelity have the research capabilities and resources needed to invest in the pre-IPO stage, which most individual investors are not able to do.